nf-core/website/markdown/developers/training_guide.md

 #### Add objectives.

-Objectives are intended to describe the outcomes someone reading your guide should be able to do once they've read through it.
+Objectives are intended to describe the intended learning outcomes someone reading your guide should be able to do once they've read through it.
 The objectives also function as a checklist of things that should be part of the guide.

 #### Add a glossary.